-Over 30,000 spay/neuter surgeries have been provided since the SNVC opened.
+Over 37,000 spay/neuter surgeries have been provided since the SNVC opened with expectation to continue our average of 30-40 spay/neuter operations a day.
 As more surgeries are provided there are continued demands for equipment replacement, increased personnel, and continued training for staff.
 The SNVC is witnessing expanded demand as citizens, who could not otherwise afford this surgery, elect to spay/neuter their pets.
 Close to 65% of all surgeries performed at the Spay Neuter Veterinary Clinic are individually owned dogs and cats.
-Additionally, our free lease expired and CACF purchased the Spay Neuter Clinic building at 5071 USHWY#1, Vass, NC in December 2012.
-We are excited to continue our mission of affordable spay/neuter for the eleven county service area.
+Additionally, CACF purchased the Spay Neuter Clinic building at 5071 USHWY#1, Vass, NC in December 2012 as our free lease expired.
+We are excited to continue the mission of affordable spay/neuter for the eleven county service area of North Carolina.

 Please help us continue to provide this most important community service and make Central part of North Carolina a truly responsible place for dogs and cats.

 All money donated to the CAC Foundation goes to support the Spay Neuter Veterinary Clinic and is fully tax deductable.
 The Foundation operates under the guidance of a totally volunteer board.
-All monies raised are retained locally to support the Spay Neuter Veterinary Clinic.
+All monies raised are retained locally.

 Deborah Wilson, CACF Board of Directors